1. Attendance and Voting

 a.
 Administration and Temporary Faculty.
 Interchange faculty members from other colleges in the valley or part-time appointees teaching on a per-course basis and retaining primary concurrent affiliation with another academic institution (including adjunct appointees and teaching assistants and associates) are welcome to attend meetings of the faculty with voice but without vote, as are contract coaches of the Department of Physical Education, and the associates and assistants of administrative officers named above, unless individually otherwise designated.

 Other members of the administration are statutorily designated as guests at faculty meetings.
 They include: the chief financial and administrative officer; the chief advancement officer; the alumni secretary; the secretary and assistant or associate secretary for public affairs; the assistant or associate registrar; assistants to the president; the assistants to the deans, specifically the Wilson and Mayo-Smith interns in the admission office; and the Five College coordinator.
-Other guests may be invited to specific meetings of the faculty by the president with the concurrence of the Committee of Six.
+Other guests may be invited to specific meetings of the faculty by the president with the concurrence of the Faculty Executive Committee.
 These persons, as guests, are not normally expected to participate in debate, although they may speak if questions are addressed to them.

 b.
 Students.
 By vote of the faculty in October 1970, in order to provide improved communication of student sentiment concerning proposals originating in college committees whose membership includes students, student members of some faculty-student-administration committees and officers of the Association of Amherst Students (AAS) are invited to be present with the faculty during regular meetings of the faculty as participating, non-voting members of the meeting.
 Participation includes the right to speak and to make and second motions.

 Student members of these committees and those officers of the Association of Amherst Students include: student members of the Committee on Educational Policy (CEP), the College Council, the Committee on Priorities and Resources, the Committee on Admission and Financial Aid, the Committee on Discipline, and the Library Committee, and the four executive officers of the student governing body.
 The editor-in-chief and the publisher of the Amherst Student are invited guests at faculty meetings for purposes of information.3.
-Regular Faculty Meetings
+Faculty Meetings

 The president of the college presides at meetings of the faculty.
 In the president's absence, the dean of the faculty presides.
 The dean of the faculty serves as secretary and may designate a recorder to keep the minutes of the meetings of the faculty.
 In the event that the provost and dean of the faculty is presiding at a faculty meeting, a member of the faculty will be asked to serve as secretary pro tem.6.
 Quorum